ethereum/consensus-specs/README.md

 To learn more about sharding and Ethereum 2.0 (Serenity), see the [sharding FAQ](https://github.com/ethereum/wiki/wiki/Sharding-FAQ) and the [research compendium](https://notes.ethereum.org/s/H1PGqDhpm).

-This repository hosts the current Eth 2.0 specifications.
+This repository hosts the current Eth2 specifications.
 Discussions about design rationale and proposed changes can be brought up and discussed as issues.
 Solidified, agreed-upon changes to the spec can be made through pull requests.

 ## Specs

-Core specifications for Eth 2.0 client validation can be found in [specs/core](specs/core).
+Core specifications for Eth2 client validation can be found in [specs/core](specs/core).
 These are divided into phases.
 Each subsequent phase depends upon the prior.
 The current phases specified are:

 ### Phase 0
 * [The Beacon Chain](specs/core/0_beacon-chain.md)